 Nationalization, expropriation or confiscatory taxation, currency blockage, political changes or diplomatic developments could adversely affect the Portfolios' investments in a foreign country.
 In the event of nationalization, expropriation or other confiscation, the Portfolios could lose their entire investment in that country.
 Adverse conditions in a certain region can adversely affect securities of other countries whose economies appear to be unrelated.
-To the extent that the Portfolios invest a portion of their assets in a concentrated geographic area, the Portfolios will generally have more exposure to regional economic risks associated with that geographic area.
+To the extent that a Portfolio invests in emerging market securities that are economically tied to a particular region, country or group of countries, the Portfolio may be more sensitive to adverse political or social events affecting that region, country or group of countries.
+Economic, business, political, or social instability may affect emerging market securities differently, and often more severely, than developed market securities.

 Restrictions on Foreign Investment.
 A number of emerging securities markets restrict foreign investment to varying degrees.
 Furthermore, repatriation of investment income, capital and the proceeds of sales by foreign investors may require governmental registration and/or approval in some countries.
 While the Portfolios that may invest in securities and instruments that are economically tied to emerging market countries will only invest in markets where these restrictions are considered acceptable, new or additional repatriation or other restrictions might be imposed subsequent to the Portfolios' investment.
 If such restrictions were to be imposed subsequent to the Portfolios' investment.
-If such restrictions were to be imposed subsequent to the Portfolios' investment.
-If such restrictions were of the restrictions or engaging in transactions in other markets designed to offset the risks of decline in that country.
-Such restrictions will be considered in relation to the Portfolios' liquidity needs and all other acceptable positive and negative factors.
+If such restrictions or engaging in transactions in other markets designed to offset the risks of a particular country, the Portfolios' response might include, among other things, applying to the appropriate authorities for a waiver of the restrictions will be considered in relation to the Portfolios' liquidity needs and all other acceptable positive and negative factors.
 Some emerging markets limit foreign investment, which may decrease returns relative to domestic investors.
 The Portfolios may seek exceptions to those restrictions.
 If those restrictions are present and cannot be avoided by the Portfolios, the Portfolios' returns may be lower.